 Situated opposite the Tuileries gardens at 228 rue de Rivoli (1st), since 1835, Le Meurice was Paris’s first palace intended to welcome guests from Britain.
 Its reputation is founded on its glorious past, where it was both a “hotelfor kings” and somewhere that had all the eccentricities of the painter Salvador Dalí.

-Le Meurice is also renowned for its bar, ‘Le 228’ with its house cocktails, and its two stars in the Michelin Guide, obtained in 2016 for the Le Meurice restaurant, thanks to its chef Alain Ducasse.
+Le Meurice is equally renowned for its British-style Bar 228, with its homemade cocktails and its 2 Michelin stars, awarded to the Restaurant Le Meurice thanks to chef Alain Ducasse.